Period for course registration in Ladok: 24 October - 6 November.

-My name is Britta Larson Bergstedt and I will be your course coordinator for English.
+My name is Caroline Snäckerström Sims and I will be your course coordinator for English.
 Please make sure you click all the links and read all the information in this welcome letter carefully.
-If you have questions, you can contact me by email at firstname.lastname@example.org .
+If you have questions, feel free to contact me by email at Caroline.Sims@hig.se.

-Starting week 45 you will have classes in both Basic Language Structure and English Didactics.
-These modules run in parallel weeks 45-49.
+These modules run in parallel.
+Starting week 45 you will have a class session in Basic Language Structure with one instructor and a class session in English Didactics with another instructor.
 Your last class in Basic Language Structure is week 49.
-Starting week 50 you will continue with classes in English Didactics and and also begin classes for Children’s Literature.
-The two modules run in parallel until the end of term.
+Starting week 50 you will continue with classes in English Didactics, but also begin classes for Children’s Literature.
+Please see the schedule in Kronox for a better overview.

 The schedule for the modules can be found in the timetable service Kronox no later than four weeks before the course starts.
 Please note that the campus and distance courses have different schedules.
-Also, due to the large number of students in the distance course, these students will often be divided into two smaller seminar groups.
+Also, due to the large number of students in the distance course, instructors may divide class sessions into two smaller groups.

 Students attending courses in English at the University of Gävle are required to attend class in order to receive a passing grade.
 Studying English at our college does not only involve obtaining subject knowledge, but also improving one’s ability and confidence to speak and write English.
 This can only take place if students meet their teachers and each other and actively participate in the instruction.
 Furthermore, most modules feature live, face-to-face, group work in order to fulfil general course objectives.
 Failure to participate in such activities will therefore make it impossible to reach the goals of the course.
 For these reasons, we require attendance, with only minor exceptions.
 To take exams and pass the course, students must attend all obligatory seminars.

-Each module has at least three obligatory seminars.
-There is also an obligatory on-campus seminar presentation in January (Week 2).
-Date and time for the exams and the on-campus meeting will be posted on Canvas.
-Study guides for the different modules, including timetables with reading instructions, will also be posted on Canvas two weeks before the module begins.
+Dates and times for the exams and the on-campus meeting will be posted on Canvas.
+The syllabus and schedule for each module, including timetables and specific reading instructions, will also be posted on Canvas two weeks before the module begins.

-Since this is a full-time course, you must be prepared to allocate 40 hours of study per week, including class attendance, reading and writing assignments.
-Studying for 30 credits in one term is equivalent to a full-time job.
+Since this is a full-time course, you must be prepared to allocate 40 hours of study time per week, These hours include class attendance, lectures, reading, and preparing assignments and exams in both parallel modules.
+Studying for 15 credits in 10 weeks is equivalent to a full-time job.

-To participate fully in this course, it is important that you prepare well for the seminars by reading the designated parts of the course literature.
+Studying to become an English teaching can be very demanding, but also very rewarding.
+It is important that you prepare well for the seminars by reading the designated parts of the course literature.
 You should be able to discuss particular models and issues brought up in the literature rather than topics in general.
 Therefore, make sure you order the course literature for all modules well before the course starts.
-You will not be able to access the course page on Canvas until Week 43, but the literature list can be found in the course plan which is part of this welcome letter.
+The literature list can be found in the course plan linked to this welcome letter.

-In the Children’s Literature module there are many children’s books on the list and it might seem redundant to read all of them, but since it is necessary to read a large variety of books to see patterns and make well-grounded choices, we strongly recommend that you read as many as possible.
-However, you are allowed to replace a few titles with children’s books of your own choice.
-Use public libraries or share books to keep the cost down, but do not be afraid to invest in a few or several titles yourself.
-This is a way of starting your own collection of picturebooks that you can use in your future language classroom.
+In the Children’s Literature module there are many children’s books on the list, but since it is necessary to read a large variety of books to see patterns and make well-grounded choices, we strongly recommend that you read as many as possible.
+Use public libraries and share books to keep the cost down, but do not be afraid to invest in a few or several titles yourself.
+This is a way of starting your own collection of picturebooks that you can use in your future English classroom.

 If you need support with any technical issues concerning Canvas, contact the support service through email@example.com

-The syllabus (kursplan) is a legally binding document for teachers and students alike.
+The course plan is a legally binding document for teachers and students alike.
 Students should therefore refrain from requesting instructors to change the course content or shorten the reading list, for example.
-There is a separate link in the welcome letter to the course plan
+There is a separate link in the welcome letter to the course plan.

 Registration for exams, including re-takes, is mandatory.
 You can register for exams via Ladok.
 You need to register at least ten days before the exam date.
 If you didn't register in time, you can not take your exam.
 No exceptions are made from this rule, we do not accept registrations when the deadline is passed.